datahua/LeetCodeNotes/README.md

 - 9.18.2022:

-Got an offer of CS master program from Georgia Tech, hard work paid off, took a few days off celebrating it. back today
+Got an offer for CS master program from Georgia Tech, hard work paid off, took a few days off celebrating it. back today